-- UTILITIES: utilities package, containing various tools like the operational FA-to-GRIB converter (PROGRID). - SCRIPTS: scripts used at ECMWF to launch different configurations of IFS; some of them are used in the ECMWF procedures "prep_an" and "prep_ifs". - MITRAILLE: to store "MITRAILLETTE" environment (environment to simple code validations).
+- UTILITIES: utilities package, containing various tools like the operational FA-to-GRIB converter (PROGRID). - SCRIPTS: scripts used at ECMWF to launch different configurations of IFS; some of them are used in the ECMWF procedures "prep_an" and "prep_ifs". - MITRAILLE: to store "MITRAILLETTE" environment (to do simple code validations). - ECFFTW: additional routines for FFTW (more flexible Fourier transforms). - OOPS and OOPSIFS: for OOPS project.